Identity-GRPO: Optimizing Multi-Human Identity-preserving Video Generation via Reinforcement Learning: Experiments

 \textbf{Training details.} Following previous works \cite{liu2022flow, xue2025dancegrpo}, we employ a reduced sampling timestep during training.
 Specifically, we use 25 steps for sampling and 50 steps for evaluation.
 The experiments were conducted on 8 A100 GPUs.
 The sampled videos have a frame length of 33, with a resolution of 416 $ \times $ 240.
 The number of sampling groups is set to 16, with a group size $G = 8$.
 The clip range $\varepsilon $ is set to $ 1 \times 10^{-3}$.
 We incorporate LoRA with $\alpha = 32$ and rank $= 32$.

 \textbf{Main Results.} Figure \ref{curve} illustrates the performance of Identity-GRPO on the test set throughout the training process.
 Both models exhibited a clear upward trend during the GRPO training process.
 As detailed in Table \ref{grpo-tab-main}, Identity-GRPO improved ID-Consistency of VACE-1.3B and Phantom-1.3B by up to 18.9\% and 6.5\%, respectively.
 The advantage of Identity-GRPO was also evident in the user study, achieving winning rates of 76\% and 63\%.
+Furthermore, Identity-GRPO enhances the aesthetic scores of both VACE-1.3B and Phantom-1.3B, while the GME scores remain largely stable throughout the fine-tuning process.
+These results demonstrate that Identity-GRPO effectively strengthens identity preservation without compromising visual quality or prompt-following performance.

 Qualitative comparison results are provided in Figure \ref{grpo-vis-fig}.
 In several cases, the baseline model produced outputs that clearly mismatched the reference image, whereas Identity-GRPO consistently maintained high identity alignment.

 \textbf{Ablation Study.} As discussed in the Method section, due to the multimodal input conditions in the MH-IPV task, using a large number of videos in each parameter update, along with diverse initial noises, is crucial for achieving stable GRPO training.
 Therefore, we conducted ablation studies on the impact of the video number and the initial noise on the VACE-1.3B training process of Identity-GRPO.
 The number of videos is equal to the number of sampling groups multiplied by the group size.
 In our experiments, we fix the group size at 8 and vary the number of sampling groups.
 As shown in Table~\ref{grpo-tab-ablation}, which presents the final results under four training settings.
 When the video number is insufficient, GRPO training becomes unstable and consistently fluctuates.
 Using the same initialization noise when sampling a group of videos restricts the exploration space of GRPO, preventing the reward from increasing.